bids-standard/bids-specification/src/99-appendices/03-hed.md

 The direct approach requires that each line in the events file be annotated.
-Since there are typically thousands of events in each experiment, this method of annotation is usually not convenient unless the annotations are automatically generated.
+Since there are typically thousands of events in each experiment, this method of annotation is not convenient unless the annotations are automatically generated.
 Usually annotations that appear in the `HED` column are specific to each individual event.
 Information that is common to groups of events can be annotated by category.
 Numerical values associated with each event can be annotated by value type.
-Annotating by category and by value, greatly reduce the effort required to HED tag data.
+Annotating by category and by value, greatly reduces the effort required to HED tag data and improves the clarity for data users.

 ## Annotating events by categories

 In many experiments, the event instances fall into a much smaller number of categories, and often these categories are labeled with numerical codes or short names.
-This categorical information usually corresponds to a column in `*_events.tsv` representing a categorical value.
+This categorical information usually corresponds to one or more columns in `*_events.tsv` representing categorical values.
 Instead of tagging this information for each individual event, you can assign HED tags for each distinct categorical value in an accompanying `*_events.json` sidecar and allow the analysis tools to make the association with individual event instances during analysis.
 The column